yegor256/blog/_drafts/metric.md

     the performance of creative people! <del>Go back to your cage!</del>"

-  * When the time comes, they make their monetary decisions based on their personal emotional and irrational judgement of yourself and your results.
+  * When the time comes, they make their monetary decisions based on their personal emotional and irrational judgment of yourself and your results.
     You just get a smaller bonus by the end of the year than Jeff, your less experienced but more vocal and friendly co-worker.
     Why?
 Just because.
 Take it or leave it.